dirigiblelabs/curriculum-2017/DayanaKaramiteva/Data_structure.md

 8. Choose a name for your data structure and then click *Finish*.

 ## Result
-Now you have a saved data structured linked to the project for which it was created.
+Now you have a saved data structured linked to the dedicated project.